andreaintech/Book-Notes-React-Native-for-Mobile-Development/README.md

 - [Abhishek Nalwaya](http://nalwaya.com/)

 # Chapter #1 - Learning the Basics: a Whistle-stop tour of React :books:

+    The journey of a thousand miles begins with one step.
+                                                                —Lao Tzu

 **According to the official documentation, React is a JavaScript (JS) library (not framework) for creating user interfaces (UIs).**

 It was built in a combined effort by teams from Facebook and Instagram.
 React was first introduced to the world in 2013, and has taken it by storm, with community-wide acceptance and the benefit of being the technology at the heart of Facebook.